Warrington and Newton Railway: Branch from the Liverpool and Manchester Railway

 On 15 September 1830 the Liverpool and Manchester Railway opened for business.
 Although this was a purely west to east line, primarily connecting the manufactories of Manchester with the great docks of Liverpool, there were already thoughts of forming a British railway network.

-While the L&MR was still being built, a company to make a branch line from it to Warrington was being proposed, and the Warrington and Newton Railway was authorised by Parliament on 14 May 1829.
+While the L&MR was still being built, a company to make a branch line from it to Warrington was being proposed, and the Warrington and Newton Railway was authorised by Parliament on 14 May 1829 in the Warrington and Newton Railway Act 1829 (10 Geo.
+4. c. xxxvii).
 It was to run from a terminal at Dallum Lane in Warrington, to Newton (later Newton-le-Willows) on the L&MR, a distance of a little over 4 miles.
 There was to be a branch at Warrington to Bank Quay, close to the River Mersey, and a northward extension at Newton to coal pits at Haydock.
 Authorised share capital was £53,000.
 The junction at Newton was to face towards Liverpool.
 Warrington was a manufacturing town with a population of about 19,000.
 One of the main objects was the quick conveyance of coal from the Haydock pits near Newton to Warrington.

 There was a lack of unity on the board over the construction, which delayed construction, and powerful landowners on the intended route of the line also made difficulties.
 The type of track adopted had cast iron fishbellied rails and untreated larch sleepers; the failure to apply preservative treatment resulted in early failure of the sleepers.

-The Liverpool-facing connection at Newton was seen to be a limitation, and in 1830, a second Act was secured, authorising a curve at Newton to connect to the L&MR in the Manchester direction, and also to make a direct connection to the Wigan Branch Railway, which ran north from a junction at Parkside, which faced Manchester.
+The Liverpool-facing connection at Newton was seen to be a limitation, and in 1830, a second act, the Warrington and Newton Railway Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. lvii), was secured, authorising a curve at Newton to connect to the L&MR in the Manchester direction, and also to make a direct connection to the Wigan Branch Railway, which ran north from a junction at Parkside, which faced Manchester.
 In fact both the Warrington and Newton Railway and the Wigan Branch Railway found themselves short of funds and they were unable to build the connecting lines and spur.

 Opening

 The Warrington and Newton Railway opened between Warrington (Dallam) and a location at Newton, terminating at a point south of the L&MR junction, at the beginning of June 1831.
-This was for the Haydock Park races, and passenger trains ran regularly after that.
+This was for the Newton Common races, and passenger trains ran regularly after that.
 The Newton curve and connection to the L&MR was completed on 25 July 1831.
 There were four trains each way Monday to Saturday only, although Sunday trains were put on by 1833.
 The trains were worked by three locomotives, named Warrington, Newton and Vulcan.

 The Bank Quay branch was not completed at first, and it was probably opened about 1835, diverging from the Dallam line at Jockey Lane.
 Until 1837 it was used for goods and mineral traffic only; it was close to the River Mersey where shipping could berth.